thealinamichelle/pe-projects/journal.md

 - Add details to help other developers: instead of intro should be here
-"many pages willutilitzer this page header module. it includes the main page title. and a supporting paragraph to get the visitor aquainted with the pages goals"
+"many pages will utilize this page header module. it includes the main page title. and a supporting paragraph to get the visitor acquainted with the pages goals"

 - generic text template: Generic text heading this generic text area can have any HTML text elements.
 It can be long or short, toss in whatever you want.